David-McCaig/even-share/README.md

 ## PartsBin

 EvenShare is an application that allows you to easily split expenses with other users.
-This was a great prject that allowed me to deepen my knowledge when it comes to Typescript and Redux.
+This was a great project that allowed me to deepen my knowledge when it comes to Typescript and Redux.

 ![Home Page Screenshot](https://res.cloudinary.com/dui1zm17r/image/upload/v1695007503/Github/image_1_iucg11.png)